RA9/help-odc-group-2/README.md

 ### Tasks
   - **Due Friday, 2nd of December 2022**
-      - Add their info to the readme and create a pull request
+      - Add your info to the readme *Meet The Team* section and create a pull request
       - Design the mockup using figma

 ### Meet The Team